jm-avila/Algorithms-and-Data-Structures/readme.md

 - a positive number, a should come after b.
 - 0, a and b are the same as far as the sort is concerned.

+#### Sorting Algorithms Animations

+Animations that illustrate how effectively data sets from different starting points can be sorted using different algorithms.
+See the [website](https://www.toptal.com/developers/sorting-algorithms).

 #### Basic Sorting Algorithms

 - Bubble Sort